 I grabbed a different LED from our bin.
 Knowing this really should be working.
 I carefully attached the alligator clips to each leg and… WE HAD LIGHT!

-The Science Behind a Fruit Battery
+The Science Behind a PUMPKIN Battery

 The science behind how food can power a light bulb is really fascinating.
 Our zinc and copper plates are called electrodes, and the inside of our fruit, which is moist, is our electrolyte.